SCAN – SUSPECTED CHILD ABUSE AND NEGLECT (SCAN) PROGRAM

 - Arabic, English,French,Italian,Spanish,Chinese (Cantonese, Mandarin, and Taishan),Filipino,Hindi,Kinyarwanda,Punjabi,Rundi,Swahili,Urdu

 The service is available from 8 a.m. to 10 p.m., seven days a week.
-For information on federally incarcerated offenders (those whose sentence is more than two years), please call the National Parole Board at 1-800-518-8817
+For information on federally incarcerated offenders (those sentenced to 2 years and more), please call the National Parole Board at 1-800-518-8817

 Drug Rehab provides information, resources, and treatment for people battling addiction and related conditions